-- The Plan Strategy needs to take account of wider challenges, issues and opportunities affecting neighbouring areas.
-The Council area borders four counties in the Republic of Ireland, namely Donegal, Cavan, Monaghan and Leitrim, as well as bordering two local authority districts Derry City and Strabane, and Mid Ulster.
-Our Council area contains part of the Sperrin Area of Outstanding Natural Beauty (AONB) which is also shared with these latter two districts along with Causeway Coast and Glens. - Joint working with the respective councils, a consistency of approach to development within areas where there are shared boundaries.
-Crossboundary working through forums such as the Sperrin Forum and Cross Border Forum set up by Mid Ulster District Council has taken place during the preparation of the draft Plan Strategy.
+- 3.10.
+The Plan Strategy needs to take account of wider challenges, issues and opportunities affecting neighbouring areas.
+The Council area borders four counties in the Republic of Ireland, namely Donegal, Cavan, Monaghan and Leitrim, as well as bordering two local authority Districts Derry City and Strabane, and Mid Ulster.
+Our Council area contains part of the Sperrin Area of Outstanding Natural Beauty (AONB) which is also shared with these latter two Districts along with Causeway Coast and Glens.
+It is also recognised that the Council area is adjacent or connected to a number of international environmental designated sites in neighbouring areas and these have been taken into account in the preparation of the LDP. - 3.11.
+The Plan Strategy must ensure through its planning policies and joint working with the respective councils, a consistency of approach to development within areas where there are shared boundaries.
+Crossboundary working through forums such as the Sperrin Forum and Cross Border Forum set up by Mid Ulster District Council has taken place during the preparation of the Plan Strategy.
 Members of these forums are committed to providing appropriate policies and/or designations to address issues of common ground including wind energy development and minerals development in sensitive landscapes such as the Sperrin AONB; improving transport infrastructure and improving digital communications infrastructure e.g. broadband and mobile provision.
 In addition to these forums, the Council has ongoing liaison with neighbouring authorities and ongoing review of proposals within adjoining local plans and other Development Plan documents.